heremaps/here-data-sdk-typescript/README.md

 Copyright (C) 2019 HERE Europe B.V.

-For license details, see the [LICENSE](https://github.com/heremaps/here-olp-sdk-typescript/blob/master/LICENSE) file in the root of this project.
+For license details, see the <a href="https://github.com/heremaps/here-olp-sdk-typescript/blob/master/LICENSE" target="_blank">LICENSE</a> file in the root of this project.